-The MIC261203-ZA offers a full suite of features to ensure protection of the IC during fault conditions.
-These include undervoltage lockout to ensure proper operation under power-sag conditions, internal soft-start to reduce inrush current, foldback current limit, "hiccup mode" short-circuit protection, and thermal shutdown.
-An open-drain Power Good (PG) pin is provided.
+The MIC261203 offers a full suite of protection features to ensure protection of the IC during fault conditions.
+These include undervoltage lockout to ensure proper operation under power-sag conditions, thermal shutdown, internal soft start to reduce the inrush current, foldback currentlimit and "hiccup" mode short-circuit protection.
+The MIC261203 includes a Power Good (PG) output to allow simple sequencing.

-Datasheets and support documentation are available on Micrel's web site at: www.micrel.com.
+All support documentation can be found on Micrel's web site at: www.micrel.com.